dbedggood/RoR2Logbook/README.md

 An MVC web application made in ASP.NET Core.
 Created in Visual Studio 2019.

-### TODO

-* Add monsters model and information
-* Fix all UI errors on smaller screens

 #### Possible Upcoming Features

 * Comments system for users to comment on Items and Survivors detail pages